docteurklein/blog/public/posts/2019/01/writing-web-components.md

 ### How to style a web component?

-During render, add a `<link>` to a stylesheet.
+Add a `<link>` to a stylesheet **inside** your shadow root.
 By using an external resource, you increase your cache hit rate (as explained above).
+By linking the stylesheet inside the shadow root, the CSS will automatically be isolated!

 Another cool advantage of this is that you can share css by simply linking a shared css document.

 The interesting part is how CSS behaves and is controlled inside a shadow dom: